How to Make Fake Blood for the Creepiest Halloween Costume

 If you’re hoping to make your clothes look bloody, you’ll need to create blood that is thicker and darker.
 The fake blood recipe below is nontoxic and made with edible ingredients.
 Ideally, you’ll make a bigger batch of this fake blood so you can thoroughly soak your costume.

-- Add 3 tablespoons cocoa powder to the mixture and stir.
+Step 3: Add 3 tablespoons cocoa powder to the mixture and stir.
 This thickens the blood.
-Keep adding cocoa powder, a tablespoon at a time, until it reaches your desired consistency.
+Keep adding cocoa powder, a tablespoon at a time, until the blood reaches your desired consistency.
 The blood will be thick but not lumpy, so it can sit on your clothing and absorb without running.

 You can also try using old red paint and water, blending in blue and green paint until you have the right color and texture of dried blood.